veniamin-ilmer/veniamin-ilmer.github.io/fats.md

 Generally, most polyunsaturated fats are higher in omega 6 than omega 3.
 So you need to compensate by eating foods with higher omega 3 amounts.

+This is because of shelf life.
+Generally, foods that have a longer shelf life, have a higher omega 6 ratio.
+Foods with higher a omega 3 ratio go bad faster.

 Generally a 4 to 1 ratio of omega 6 to omega 3 is recommended.

 List of oil rich foods with omega 3 higher than omega 6: